yunshiuan/label4MRI/README.md

     2.How to use the mni-to-aal R function?
     3.How to install it?
 Simple easy!
 ### 1.Why and when do I need the function?
-- Those who work with MRI (Magnetic resonance imaging) data often **want to know what a given mni coordinate corespond to which anatomical brain region (e.g.[x=18, y=-5, z=20] belong to the brain region"Right Caudate")**.
+- Those who work with MRI (Magnetic resonance imaging) data **often want to know how dozens of MNI coordinate corresponds to which anatomical brain regions  (e.g.[x=18, y=-5, z=20] belong to the brain region"Right Caudate")**.

 - However, to my knowledge, **all the free programs/tools with this feature are GUI-based(e.g. MRIcron, XJview,aal toolbox)**.
-That is, one need to manually key in/click on the interested MNI coordinate and manullay copy down the region name shown on the screen.
-This could be quite tedious and time-consuming when one is dealing with dozens or more MNI coordiante. **Yet, none available tools provide program-embedded codes.**
+That is, one need to manually key in/click on the interested MNI coordinate and manullay copy down the region name shown on the screen. **This could be quite tedious and time-consuming when one is dealing with dozens or more MNI coordiante.
+Yet, none available tools provide program-embedded code.**

-- Here, **I create a R script which contains functions for this MNI-to-AAL purpose.** They have been tested to ensure the MNI-to-AAL results be totally consistent with MRIcron.
+- Here, **I create an R function for this MNI-to-AAL purpose.** They have been tested to ensure the MNI-to-AAL results be totally consistent with MRIcron.
  ### 2.How to use the mni-to-aal R function?
  - #### **The Main Function: mni_to_region_name(x=x,y=y,z=z,distance=T)**
  - Example 1: (*When the mni coordinate has a corresponding region*):